70 of the Best Character Building Picture Books For Kids

 Selflessness

 Ahh, selfishness.
-What child hasn’t been selfish at least a few times in their lives?
-Hey, this could apply to adults too.
-These amusing stories show that selfishness isn’t a good trait – and how it can actually get them quite the opposite of what they were wanting.
-In the end, the stories will point them in the better direction of selflessness.
+What child hasn’t been selfish at least a few times?
+Hey, this could apply to adults, too.
+These amusing stories show that selfishness isn’t a good trait – and how it can get them quite the opposite of what they wanted.
+Ultimately, the stories will point them in the better direction of selflessness.

 - A Bargain for Frances by Russell Hoban